 Reduces Development Costs

 DSS and analytics systems grow very rapidly.
-As a result the data warehouse will need to be modified through a process of iterative steps.
-Each of these steps will require an analysis of the current warehouse environment.
+As a result, these systems will need to be modified through a process of iterative steps.
+Each of these steps will require an analysis of the current data warehouse environment.
 The repository will significantly reduce the cost of development and the time frame needed to do it in.
 It accomplishes this by documenting the data transformation rules, data sources, data structures, and the context of the data in the data warehouse and data marts.
 This is critical because without the repository the transformation rules would only be contained in the IT staff’s memory.
 The metadata significantly aids the analyst as they examine the impact of proposed changes into the DSS environment.
 This benefit will reduce the costs of future DSS releases and help to reduce the propensity of new development errors.

 Improved Error Resolution

 The metadata repository will reduce the turnaround time for production related problem resolution.
 If a DSS production problem is identified the development team can use the repository to quickly gather information related to the problem.
 This is very valuable, as the business users have come to depend on the information contained within the data warehouse to make their strategic decisions.
 The less “down time”, the warehouse experiences the greater payback the business users will experience.

 A central objective of any corporation’s business intelligence strategy is to improve the value that the information in the DSS system provides to the business user.
 The ultimate goal of the metadata repository is to drive the business user’s access to the information stored in the DSS system.
 This can be achieved as the business and technical metadata are directly linked to the information stored in the DSS system.
 This greatly increases the usability of the DSS systems to the business users.